 She works mainly in sculpture and installations, although she has inclined more toward installations.
-She uses such rudimentary materisemi-abstract forms and artisan techniques like knitting, spinning, and fraying.
+She uses such rudimentary materials as rope, fishing line, and wool, which she may weave, braid, or unbraid, and various other organic semi-abstract forms and artisan techniques like knitting, spinning, and fraying.
 Her work questions many issues.
 Among them is the individual versus the collective.
 Her work is also about the feminine versus the masculine.
 It is about the natural, the contaminated, the material, and the spiritual.
 Her work explores urban and natural space in places where the past and the present may coexist in permanent contradiction, such as sites and buildings that have changed their function or areas under construction that appear to be undefined or isolated.
 She expresses concepts about the individual and the environment, dialogue with a specific architectural context, and an active or physical engagement between the viewer and the work.
 She incorporates photographs into her work to document her sites.
 Her work is grounded in architectural design, and formalist structure evolved from studying housing plans and her imaginative variations.
 Her art often alludes to the sedimentation of cultures and the layering of systems throughout history.

 Miguel Luciano, RUN-A-BOUT, 2017.
-1969 Schwinn Run-A-Bout bicycle, restored and customized, chrome-plated machete, flags, 48 x 60 x 26 in.
+1969 Schwinn Run-A-Bout bicycle, restored and customized, chrome-plated machete, flags, $48 \times 60 \times 26$ in.
 Courtesy of the artist.
 Photo: Chaz Langley.